-How do you like to communicate with friends?
+How do you like to communicate with people you know?
 Do you use email?
-Perhaps you prefer to text your friends if you have a mobile phone.
-Technology has made common instant communication and slower regular mail is sometimes called “snail mail.”
-Even if you’re crazy about technology, though, there’s still something about going out to the mailbox and finding an old-fashioned, handwritten letter waiting for you.
+Perhaps you like to text your friends.
+Maybe you use social media.
+Technology has made instant messaging common—and slower physical mail is sometimes called “snail mail.”
+Even if you’re crazy about technology, though, there’s still something about going out to the mailbox and finding an old-fashioned handwritten letter waiting for you.

-But what about correspondence from friends or relatives?
-On your birthday, do you get birthday cards in the mail?
-How about get-well cards when you’ve been ill?
+But what about notes from friends or relatives?
+On your birthday, do you get cards in the mail?
+How about get-well wishes when you’ve been ill?

 Have you ever thought about how those pieces of mail get from their senders to your mailbox?
-When you stop to think about it, it’s really incredible how so much mail can go so many different places in such a short time.
+When you stop to think about it, it’s really amazing how so much mail can go to so many places in such a short time.

-The process starts when the United States Postal Service takes possession of a piece of mail.
-This can happen when you put a letter in your mailbox to be delivered to someone else.
-You can also drop a letter in a drop box or give it to an employee at a local post office.
+It all starts when the United States Postal Service (USPS) receives a piece of mail.
+This can happen when you put a letter in your mailbox.
+You can also put a letter in a drop box or give it to an employee at a local post office.

-Depending upon how far the piece of mail is traveling, it may need to be sorted and re-routed several times.
+Some mail may need to be sorted and re-routed several times, depending on how far it is traveling.
 It may end up on huge trucks or even airplanes.
-Eventually, it will reach a regional and finally a local post office, where it will be sorted and routed for delivery to a particular address.
+Eventually, it will reach a regional and finally a local post office.
+There, they sort and route it for delivery to an address.

-Although much of the work is done by advanced computer systems, the final piece of the puzzle— delivery to a specific mailbox — is still done by hand by a U.S. Postal Service mail carrier.
+While computers do much of the work, people complete the last piece of the puzzle—hand delivery to a specific mailbox by a USPS mail carrier.
 And they carry a lot of mail!
-Over 700,000 U.S. Postal Service employees work hard to make sure that over 200 billion pieces of mail get delivered every year!
+Over 500,000 U.S. Postal Service employees work hard to make sure that almost 129 billion pieces of mail get delivered every year!